daniel-frak/backity/README.md

 ### Maven profiles

 * `sonar-cloud` - for code analysis on push to `master`
-* `code-coverage` - for including code coverage reports from the `backend` module during a sonar analysis
 * `frontend-pre-sonar` - for including code coverage reports from the `frontend` module during a sonar analysis
 * `frontend-sonar` - for running only a sonar analysis for the `frontend module`
 * `angular` - for [generating client code](https://codesoapbox.dev/generate-client-code-from-spring-boot-using-maven/)